vpodpecan/sentence_indexer/README.md

 ### Sentence indexer and sampler

 This small project implements an indexer on a given corpus of sentences.
-It uses the most basic schema (the only field is the sentence itself), but also offers lemmatization when indexing and searching.
+It uses a basic schema:

+-  the `content` field is indexed but not stored;
+-  the `raw` field is stored but not indexed.

+The query will always return the `raw` field.
+When the input to the `add_sentences_to_index` function is a string, both fields are the same.
+But you can also provide a dictionary such as: `{"content": "This is a sentence.", "raw": "This is a <strong>sentence</strong>."}`.
+In this case, `content` and `raw` are different.
+This is useful when you want to search preprocessed data but return unmodified, which is this case is conveniently stored with the index.

 ### Requirements
 -  python 3.6+